scbtm/stock-market-analytics/README.md

 ## Entry Points

-**Run batch data collection of the stocks in the tickers file
+**Run batch data collection of the stocks in the tickers file** The tickers file can be downloaded from the [Nasdaq website](https://www.nasdaq.com/market-activity/stocks/screener)
 ```sh
 uv run batch-collect run
 ```